 The Authority retains the firm of URS Corporation, successor to the Washington Division of URS Corporation, as the consulting engineers (the "Consulting Engineers") to perform certain responsibilities under the Trust Agreement.
 Washington Division of URS Corporation was formed in November 2007 following the acquisition by URS Corporation of Washington Group International, Inc. In January 2010, URS Corporation elected to use only its corporate name to identify all its operating divisions.
-The Consulting Engineer's responsibilities include submitting an annual report to the Trustee setting forth their recommendations: (a) as to any necessary or advisable revisions of the Authority's rates and charges, (b) as to the amount that should be deposited monthly by the Authority during the ensuing fiscal year to the credit of various funds established under the Trust Agreement for the purposes specified in the Trust Agreement, and (c) as to any advice and recommendations as they deem advisable.
+The Consulting Engineer's responsibilities include submitting an annual report to the Trustee by November 1 of each year setting forth their recommendations: (a) as to any necessary or advisable revisions of the Authority's rates and charges, (b) as to the amount that should be deposited monthly by the Authority during the ensuing fiscal year to the credit of various funds established under the Trust Agreement for the purposes specified in the Trust Agreement, and (c) as to any advice and recommendations as they deem advisable.
+The Consulting Engineers have not delivered their report for fiscal year 2010, but expect to do so by February 2011.

-Ernst & Young LLP has been engaged to audit the Authority's financial statements for fiscal year 2010.
+Ernst & Young LLP has been engaged to audit the Authority's financial statements for fiscal year 2011.